Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Introduction

 Scaling by the standard estimate $\hat{\Sigma}^{-1}$ of the inverse of $\Sigma$, under the assumption of finite fourth moments of the $X^{(1)}, \dots, X^{(p)}$, it was proven that, under the null hypothesis of MCAR,

 which can be used to create the rejection region for the test statistic $A_n$ of a novel test for MCAR.

-The test appeared to perform much better than the well-known Little's MCAR test \cite{Little1988}, that is the most commonly used MCAR test in practice nowadays.
+The test appeared to perform much better than the well-known Little's MCAR test \citep{Little1988}, that is the most commonly used MCAR test in practice nowadays.
 The novel test performed significantly better in all of the studied cases, in both empirical size and power terms.

+Furthermore, for the special case of univariate nonresponse, it was shown that $A_n^2 = d^2$, where $d^2$ is the test statistic of Little's test.

-However, the novel test left much to be desired.
+\textit{However, the test left much to be desired}.
 The first major drawback of the test is that it can be used only on the dataset that has at least one complete column.
 The second and more important drawback is that it does not use the partially observed variables $Y^{(1)}, \dots, Y^{(q)}$ at all.
 That leads not only to the loss of power, but to potential inability to detect alternatives to MCAR where response indicators depend on $Y^{(1)}, \dots, Y^{(q)}$, but not on $X^{(1)}, \dots, X^{(p)}$.
 That setting is not very uncommon, so it is of a essential importance to address the issue.

-The aim of this paper is to, to some extent, improve the test so it becomes able to utilize the partially observed variables.
+\begin{remark} The notation used throughout this subsection, and the rest of the paper, differs slightly from that of the original paper \citep{aleksic2024novel}.
+Additionally, the original approach rejected the MCAR hypothesis when the ``product theorem'' did not hold, i.e., when $\E(X)\E(R) \neq \E(XR)$.
+The test was constructed around the parameter $\E(X)\E(R) - \E(XR)$, which is equal to $-\Cov(X,R)$.
+This change in formulation has no impact on the performance of the test, as the covariance estimates are squared within the test statistic.
+The notation used here follows that established in \cite{aleksic2026PhD}. \end{remark}